jim-eee/test_pic/README.md

 ## Header 2
 ### Header 3

-- Bulleted
+- Alpha
-- List
+- Bravo

-1. Numbered
+1. Line one.
-2. List
+2. Line two.

 **Bold** and _Italic_ and `Code` text